methodphoto/mincc/data/1986/1986-stowting.md

 title: "Stowting v The Min"
 gameLocation: "Stowting"
 gameDate: "07/09/1986"
+shortReport: "Stowting batted first made 170 all out.
+The Min were all out for 96 in reply."
 result: "Stowting won by 74 runs"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Stowting batted first made 170 all out.
-The Min were all out for 96 in reply.

-Result: {result}

 ## Stowting Innings

 | Batsman | Dismissal |  | Runs |